Becoming an elected member

 • a photograph, no larger than passport sized and taken in the last six months (optional)

 • a deposit of $100 is required to be paid.
-Cash required.
+Cash is the only payment method accepted by the Returning Officer.

 Candidates may also provide a written statement in English, of up to 2,000 characters (including spaces) with their nomination paper (optional).
 All nomination applications must be signed by the candidate in front of a witness.